By Sue Brady

 Taking a ‘story’ approach when you write your next piece of content, commercial or ad is almost certain to deliver more success than presenting your product as, well, a product.

 Stories are relatively easy to write in marketing.
 A good story has a beginning, middle and end.
-The steps to create a story are:
+The steps to creating a story are:

 - Establish the setting and introduce your character(s)